majiiidh/Hyperliquid_Withdraw/README.md

 ---

-## ✅Transfer funds to you desired network
+## 🚀 Transfer funds to you desired network

 After the 7-day unstaking period, you can transfer $HYPE from Hyperliquid to HyperEVM using a bridge like [Hyperdash](https://hyperdash.info/bridge), and then move tokens to your target network via [JumperExchange](https://jumper.exchange) or any other bridge supporting HyperEVM.